LibrePCB/docker-librepcb-dev/README.md

 ### `windowsservercore-ltsc2019-qt6.6-64bit`

 Based on Windows Server Core LTSC2019 with Qt6.6.x, MinGW 11.2.0 64-bit
 and OpenCascade OCCT 7.7.2.
+This image was intended for deployment of official 64-bit binary releases of LibrePCB for Windows.

+### `windowsnanoserver-ltsc2025-qt6.9-64bit`

+Based on Windows Nano Server LTSC2025 with Qt6.9.x, MinGW 13.1.0 64-bit
+and OpenCascade OCCT 7.9.1.
 This image is intended for deployment of official 64-bit binary releases of LibrePCB for Windows.

 ### `webtools`